Difference Between 덥다 and 뜨겁다

 Also Check : Difference Between 춥다 and 차갑다

-I am Satish, a Korean language learner and educator.
-I did my Bachelors degree in Korean language from JNU, Delhi and Masters degree in Korean Language Education from Seoul National University, South Korea. and an M.Phil. in Korean from JNU.
-I have a passion for education and technology.
-I have been involved in Korean language education and research for more than 10 years and have trained hundreds of Korean language learners across the globe, online and in physical classrooms.
+Dr. Satish is the founder of LKI School of Korean Language.
+He got his Masters degree in Korean Language Education from Seoul National University, South Korea under GKS scholarship.
+He did his M.Phil. and PhD in Korean Language from Jawaharlal Nehru University, Delhi.
+He also taught at Centre for Korean Studies, JNU for 2 years.
+He has a passion for education and technology.
+He has been involved in Korean language education and research for more than 10 years and has trained thousands of Korean language learners across the globe both online and in physical classrooms.

 related posts: